SwitchCraftCC/sc-peripherals/README.md

 # sc-peripherals

-Fabric 1.19 [CC-Restitched](https://github.com/cc-tweaked/cc-restitched) peripheral mod for the SwitchCraft server.
+Fabric 1.19 [CC: Tweaked](https://github.com/cc-tweaked/cc-tweaked) peripheral mod for the SwitchCraft server.
 The main feature currently is 3D Printers in the style of [OpenComputers](https://github.com/MightyPirates/OpenComputers).